 Hands-on laboratory procedures that studies the methods of taxonomy and distinguishes physiology and genetics of prokaryotes (bacteria, Archaea), viruses and eukaryotic pathogens.
 Introduces methods used in industrial microbiology, biotechnology, and immunology and the biochemical basis of infectious diseases.
 Designed for biology majors who desire an in-depth coverage of microbiology.
 Course Lab fee of $60 for materials, lab applies.

 Covers the structure, metabolism, and growth of microorganisms, with an emphasis on bacteria.
 Examines the diversity of strategies that microbes use for energy metabolism and biosynthesis of macromolecules.
 Highlights the integration of metabolic processes, regulatory mechanisms, and environmental changes.
 Explores current research topics in microbial physiology.
+Course fee of $50 for materials applies.

 Covers the structure, function, expression, and evolution of microbial genes and genomes, with an emphasis on bacteria.
 Examines microbial genome replication, the flow of information from DNA to functional RNAs and proteins, mechanisms for regulation of genome expression, and microbial gene organization including bacterial genomes, operons, plasmids, and mechanisms of horizontal gene transfer.
 Discusses experimental methods to construct, map, and examine mutations, measure gene expression, and genetically modify microbes.
 Examines DNA sequencing, analysis and annotation of microbial genomes.
+Course fee of $62 for materials applies.

 Introduces the study of parasites.
 Emphasizes the biology of principal groups of parasites affecting humans, livestock, and other animals, including their medical economic, and ecological significance.
 Emphasizes parasites causing zoonotic diseases.
 Includes weekly laboratory experience involving identification of parasites.
 Course Lab fee of $25 applies.